 # About the Awards

 Whenever WOTS goes to a con, we find games that really speak to us.
 We try to bring those to your attention by finding our favorites and featuring them.
-Our categories often change from con to con, depending on what's popular and what we feel is deserving of recognition.
-All of the games on this list are ones that you should check out - they're our hand-picked suggestions after weeks of research and three crazy days on the PAX South 2017 expo floor.
+Our categories often change from con to con, depending on what’s popular and what we feel is deserving of recognition.
+All of the games on this list are ones that you should check out – they’re our hand-picked suggestions after weeks of research and our extensive experiences at the con.

 Together, we decide on a "Best in Show" for a particular category, and then if there's a particular game one of us wants to highlight, we'll give that an "Editor's Choice" award.
 Our highest honor is the "Shut Up and Take My Money" award, which we give to the game that we have already decided we MUST own.

 Best Strategy Game

 Winner: Pit People

 agent86 Pit People takes turn-based strategy and simplifies it, without removing the "fun" factor that complex strategy games have.
 In fact, they've managed to inject a lot more fun into the formula, in my opinion.
 I'm looking forward to spending more time getting to know my sweet, delicious cupcake companions.
 And not eating them.
 Definitely not biting into them and savoring their heavenly frosting.
 Nope.

 EBongo I'm a long time fan of The Behemoth.
 The fun art style and potty humor the infuse all of their titles just works for me, and it seems to be translating well to a new genre with Pit People.
 Tactical strategy games can feel inaccessible to more casual players, but Pit People has implemented some cool ideas and systems that make it much more approachable than typical entries in the genre, and I think that paired with the games irreverent nature really made it stand out for me at the con.